awsdocs/aws-lambda-developer-guide/sample-apps/error-processor/README.md

 # Error Processing with CloudWatch Logs and X-Ray
 This sample application triggers a Lambda function when CloudWatch Logs detects the word ERROR in a log stream.
 The function downloads the full log stream, and the X-Ray trace for the request that caused the error, and stores both in S3.

+This project contains the following resources-
+- cloudwatch-logs - A Node.js function that retrieves logs and traces, and stores them in Amazon S3.
+- random-error - A Node.js function that generates errors at random.
+- error-processor.yaml - A CloudFormation template that creates an application with the above functions.
+- install.sh, deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy the application.

 # Requirements
 - NPM
 - Bash